Best Of16 min read

 Pros:

-• Swiss jurisdiction is genuinely favorable for privacy
+• Swiss jurisdiction is genuinely favorable

 • Open-source and independently audited

-• Free tier exists (great for testing before committing)
+• Free tier for testing

 Cons:

-• Free tier doesn't support torrenting
+• Free tier blocks torrenting

 #4.
 Surfshark — Best for Households and Unlimited Devices